High-Desert-Institute/Meshtastic-LLM/project-spec.md

 - Reliable deduplication of sightings (daily per node, only when changed)
 - AI consistently replies to DMs and to “librarian …” messages only
 - Replies respect character limits, get queued, and are then sent by the bridge
+- Reply ID compatibility: queued replies use numeric reply_to_id and send successfully without type errors; bridge converts reply_to_id to int and honors retry/backoff on failures
 - Prompts directory exists with a stable CSV schema and Markdown files containing YAML front matter; content is Jekyll-renderable
 - Supports multiple attached nodes concurrently with isolated per-node data directories and no cross-node interference